phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 And then `human_rights.txt` is the file you're searching within.
 But you can also search multiple files at once.

-`> grep -in grep *`
+`> grep -in "grep" *`

 It shows you this section of these directions (we did mention you had a copy of these directions in this folder, right? because you do).
 Funny, right? 😃

 ## Find